 Elizabeth Patterson Bonaparte, Napoleon’s American Sister-in-Law

 Elizabeth Patterson Bonaparte was a Baltimore belle who wrote that “nature never intended me for obscurity.”
 (1) She became an international celebrity when she married Napoleon’s youngest brother Jérôme.
 When Napoleon convinced Jérôme to abandon her, Betsy (as she was known) became America’s most famous single mother.

 This Baltimore girl, married at eighteen and deserted at twenty, seems to have possessed the savoir vivre of Chesterfield, the cold cynicism of Rochefoucauld, and the practical economy of Franklin.
 (2)

 Elizabeth Patterson was born on February 6, 1785, the eldest daughter of wealthy Baltimore merchant William Patterson and his wife Dorcas Spear, who ultimately had 13 children.
 In the fall of 1803 Betsy met Napoleon’s youngest brother Jérôme Bonaparte at the home of Samuel Chase, one of the Maryland signers of the Declaration of Independence.
 Jérôme, a feckless 19-year-old lieutenant in the French navy, had left his warship in Martinique to visit the United States, though Napoleon had denied him permission to do so.

 The couple were the toast of Baltimore society.
-Betsy courted publicity, not least through her fondness for wearing thin, low-cut gowns – then the fashion in France but considered revealing by American standards.
-An observer at her wedding reported: “all the clothes worn by the bride might have been put in my pocket.”
-(4) The couple toured Washington and the northeastern states, meeting “one continual round of hospitality and brilliant entertainment” in Philadelphia, New York, Boston, Albany and elsewhere.
+Betsy courted publicity, not least through her fondness for wearing thin, low-cut gowns.
+These were then the fashion in France, but were considered revealing by American standards.
+An observer at her wedding reported, “all the clothes worn by the bride might have been put in my pocket.”
+(4) Jérôme and Betsy toured Washington and the northeastern states, meeting “one continual round of hospitality and brilliant entertainment” in Philadelphia, New York, Boston, Albany and elsewhere.
 They were one of the first couples to honeymoon at Niagara Falls.